Taking care of your Maltese teeth is essential to maintain good health, although in many cases it is not known that dogs also need this type of care.

 Your small breed is too polite to say anything, but they’re tired of whatever it is your feeding them.
 Trust me on that one

 We’ve given this food to our two Maltese dogs for about a year now.
 There are many reasons why I love this brand so much:

 1. They have a small breed bag which has smaller pieces, perfect for our Maltese.

 2. The ingredients list is very basic and has great ingredients.

 3. It’s on amazon prime so it’s delivered to our door very quickly.

 A healthy diet :

-Avoid excess carbohydrate, it appears that not only do dogs not need carbohydrates, their consumption tends to reduce the vitamin content in dog food.
+Avoid excess carbohydrate, it appears that not only do dogs not need carbohydrates, but their consumption also tends to reduce the vitamin content in dog food.

 Never give him human treats, because not only will they make him sick while stuck in his teeth.

-giving your dog a bone can be very help full to strengthen her teeth and clean her gums and also very dangerous, but if you’re follow some simple rules, it can be safe :
+giving your dog a bone can very helpful to strengthen her teeth and clean her gums and also very dangerous, but if you follow some simple rules, it can be safe :